-Everyday social interactions are complex and multi-layered.
+The relationship between social skills and autism is complex and multi-layered.
 Everyone makes some social mistakes but on the whole we are quick to recognise our errors and act to repair them.
 However, students with autism are seriously disadvantaged socially as they have great difficulty understanding non-verbal communication, such as facial expression, body language and/or tone of voice.
 Their literal interpretation of language means that they frequently misunderstand the actual words.
 I have put together 10 Top Tips to help you when teaching social skills to students with autism

-Social skills are not easy to teach as they are complex and so much depends on ‘reading’ an individual, and adjusting to the individual situation as it evolves.
+Initially, it may seem challenging to integrate social skills and autism as interpersonal skills are are complex and so much depends on ‘reading’ an individual, and adjusting to the individual situation as it evolves.
 We often do not realise exactly what is involved in a social skill but we immediately recognise when it is absent.
 When teaching social skills to students with autism many of us fall into the trap of assuming knowledge on the person with autism’s part, e.g. we fail to realise that the young student will not know that one greets friends in a different way to the school principal or even that the student will understand what the word ‘greet’ means.
 It is commonly known that students with autism are socially naive and have the social awareness, without necessarily the quality, of a child two or three years younger than they are.

 10 Tips To Remember When Teaching Social Skills to Students with Autism